Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Experiments.md

 {{< timeline_title >}}

-_21/09/2021_
+### 21/09/2021

 {{< timeline_content >}}

-Attempted purification of PCR output failed
+Our attempted purification of the PCR output failed.
+We realised it was because the PCR had failed so there was nothing to purify.

 {{< div_end >}}

 {{< timeline_title >}}

-_22/09/2021_
+### 22/09/2021

 {{< timeline_content >}}

-PCR and purification again – failed again
+We carried out PCR and purification again but failed for the second time.

 {{< div_end >}}

 {{< timeline_title >}}

-_23/09/2021 - 24/09/2021_
+### 23/09/2021 - 24/09/2021

 {{< timeline_content >}}

-Debugging the purification
+We spent a few days trying to debug the purification procedure and figure out why it wasn't working.
+One possibility was that the purification kit we used was contaminated or faulty.

 {{< div_end >}}

 {{< timeline_title >}}

-_27/09/2021_
+### 27/09/2021

 {{< timeline_content >}}

-Rerunning PCR
+We repeated the PCR for the third time.

 {{< div_end >}}

 {{< timeline_title >}}

-_28/09/2021_
+### 28/09/2021

 {{< timeline_content >}}

-Retried purification with a fresh kit – worked beautifully Obtained pure MG1655-Z1 cells
+We reattempted the purification with a fresh kit and it worked beautifully.
+We also obtained pure MG1655-Z1 cells.

 {{< div_end >}}

 {{< timeline_title >}}

-_29/09/2021_
+### 29/09/2021

 {{< timeline_content >}}

-Attempted assembly of the helper plasmid and transformation into MG1655-Z1 cells
+We attempted assembly of the helper plasmid and transformation into MG1655-Z1 cells.

 {{< div_end >}}

 {{< timeline_title >}}

-_30/09/2021_
+### 30/09/2021

 {{< timeline_content >}}

-Yesterday's work failed
+We found out that yesterday's work failed.

 {{< div_end >}}

 {{< timeline_title >}}

-_31/09/2021_
+### 31/09/2021

 {{< timeline_content >}}

-Reattempted PCR extraction with a new polymerase – PCRd out the full 9 kb backbone
+We reattempted PCR extraction with a new polymerase, allowing us to PCR out the full 9 kb backbone

 {{< div_end >}}

 {{< timeline_title >}}

-_04/09/2021_
+### 04/10/2021

 {{< timeline_content >}}

-Purification of the PCR output and assembly seem to have worked according to gel electrophoresis Attempted transformation with the helper plasmid
+Purification of the PCR output and assembly seem to have worked according to gel electrophoresis.
+We also attempted transformation with the helper plasmid.

 {{< div_end >}}

 {{< timeline_title >}}

-_05/09/2021_
+### 05/10/2021

 {{< timeline_content >}}

-Transformation failed – using more competent cells to purify the assembly output by transformation
+Our transformation failed.
+We decided to use more competent cells to purify the assembly output by transformation.

 {{< div_end >}}

 {{< timeline_title >}}

-_06/09/2021_
+### 06/10/2021

 {{< timeline_content >}}

-Successful transformation of competent TOP10 E. coli with the helper plasmid, prepared liquid culture for miniprep
+Successful transformation of competent TOP10 *E. coli* with the helper plasmid allowed to then prepare liquid culture for miniprep.

 {{< div_end >}}

 {{< timeline_title >}}

-_07/09/2021_
+### 07/10/2021

 {{< timeline_content >}}

-Miniprep of the helper plasmid
-Prepared more competent MG1655-Z1 cells
+We miniprepped the helper plasmid then prepared more competent MG1655-Z1 cells.

 {{< div_end >}}

 {{< timeline_title >}}

-_08/09/2021_
+### 08/10/2021

 {{< timeline_content >}}

-Transformation of Z1s with helper plasmid
+We transformed our Z1 cells with the helper plasmid.

 {{< div_end >}}

 {{< timeline_title >}}

-_11/09/2021_
+### 11/10/2021

 {{< timeline_content >}}

-Transformation assessed as successful over the weekend; PCR extracted backbones for operator plasmids
+The transformation was assessed as successful over the weekend.
+This allowed us to extract backbones for the operator plasmids through PCR.

 {{< div_end >}}

 {{< timeline_title >}}

-_12/09/2021_
+### 12/10/2021

 {{< timeline_content >}}

-Realisation that a part of SoxS-MCP has not arrived from IDT Competent Z1s with helper plasmids created
+We realised that a part of SoxS-MCP has not arrived from IDT with the rest of it.
+However, we still managed to create competent Z1s containing helper plasmids.

 {{< div_end >}}

 {{< timeline_title >}}

-_18/09/2021_
+### 18/10/2021

 {{< timeline_content >}}

-SoxS part from IDT finally arrives
-Attempt at operator plasmid assembly + transformation
+The SoxS part from IDT finally arrived.
+We attempted operator plasmid assembly and transformation.

 {{< div_end >}}

 {{< timeline_title >}}

-_19/09/2021_
+### 19/10/2021

 {{< timeline_content >}}

-Transformation failed – would have to go through more competent cells and miniprep first
+We discovered that the transformation failed as the DNA was not concentrated enough.
+We would have to go through more competent cells and miniprep again to repeat, so unfortunately we ran out of time to complete our wet lab work.

+The next stage would have been to transform the operator plasmid into our cells and then carry out a fluoresence test to prove that the gRNA and dCas9 system works according to plan and successfully produces a visual indicator in the form of GFP.
+This would have provided us with real data which we could use to obtain proof of concept.
+However, we did not have time, which is a shame but we are still proud of all the progress we made in the lab over the summer.

 {{< div_end >}}